Nicholas of Japan: Character

 Even Emperor Meiji was impressed with his character, especially his diplomatic efforts between the Russian Imperial Household and the Japanese government.
 When the Russian Tsar Nicholas II was the Tsarevich under Alexander III, the young Nicholas II visited Japan and was injured during the Ōtsu Incident by a Japanese policeman.
 Bishop Nicholas made a great effort to resolve this incident.

 Nicholas's study of Japanese was fruitful, allowing him to translate all liturgy books and many parts of the Bible including the whole of the New Testament and Psalms, most of the Book of Genesis and the Book of Isaiah with help from a Japanese Christian and scholar Nakai Tsugumaro who ran a kanbun private school Kaitokudo in Osaka.
 His translations are still used in the liturgy of Japanese Orthodox Church.
 Being fond of church singing, Kasatkin made a significant contribution in introducing this art to the Japanese.
 He also established a theological seminary, primary schools for boys and girls, a library, shelter and other agencies.

 Nicholas wrote a diary in Russian for years, recording the pastoral life of early Orthodox Church of Japan as well as his thought and observation of Meiji era Japan.
 His diary was believed to have been burned and lost in Great Kantō earthquake of 1923, but rediscovered by Kennosuke Nakamura, a Russian literary researcher, and published in 2004 as Dnevniki Sviatogo Nikolaia Iaponskogo (5 vols.
 Saint Petersburg: Giperion, 2004).
 Nakamura translated the whole diary into Japanese and published with his commentary in 2007.

 Nicholas offered an integral study of Buddhism in his work, "Japan from the point of view of Christian mission", published in 1869.
 This was the first description of Japanese Buddhism accessible to the Russian language reader.

 Veneration

 Nicholas was the first saint of the Japanese Orthodox Church.
 After his death, his body was buried in Tokyo Metropolitan Yanaka Cemetery, near Ueno.
-In 1970, he was canonized as 'Equal-to-the-Apostles, Archbishop of Japan, St Nicholas'.
+On April 10 1970, he was canonized as 'Equal-to-the-Apostles, Archbishop of Japan, St Nicholas'.
 His feast day is 3 February (New Calendar), 16 February (Old Calendar).
 The Russian Orthodox Church and the Japanese Orthodox Church celebrate this feast nationwide on the old-style date.

 There is a church which commemorates him in Maebashi, Gunma, built in 1974.
 There is also an Eastern Orthodox Church dedicated to Saint Nicholas of Japan in Moscow.